 We have used Goo Gone to remove stickers and had good success.
 Some are more stubborn than others, but this stuff got them off.
 There are many other people who have been successful when using it as well and had good results.

-Stickers That Are Safe For Guitar
+Stickers That Are Safe For Guitars

 When choosing to put stickers on a guitar, we suggest you look more towards vinyl or decal type.
 You will want to make sure they are fairly rigid and hold together well.